SmartTokenLabs/TokenScript/doc/design_paper.md

 __Uber:__ If the owner would like to become an Uber driver, she can easily prove her vehicle is good enough by providing proof of ownership, insurance and registration with her tokens.
 Uber then automatically provides her with an Uber token which, depend**ing**~~s~~ on the owner's need, can be used to get himself started as an Uber driver or allow a 3rd party driver to do so.
 None of these processes requires manual verification or account creation.

-**Token enable a more flexible, even programmable, use of ownership rights and their interaction, as zentralised, account-bases services can provide.**
+**Token enable a more flexible, even programmable, use of ownership rights and their interaction, as zentralised, account-based services can provide.**

 __Self-Uber:__ Taking this even further, the owner can skip Uber all together and rent her car directly to strangers.
 Not wanting her car to be trashed by some random stranger, she can restrict her renters to those who have an attestation token issued by the 'better drivers bureau'.
 The renter proves they have this token, pays a sum to the owner and is atomically issued with a temporary token that allows them to unlock and use the car for a certain period of time.
 This is done without the creation of an account or need to submit tons of documents to be validated manually by the owner.